whatsmate/whatsmate.github.io/promo-codes.md

 You will help us save our costs too.
 Win-win situation!

 You may ask: Why Digital Ocean?
 Why not AWS?
-Well, I use both and I can tell you Digital Ocean is 10 times easier to use.
-My Digital Ocean droplets have been running reliably for months without the need to reboot.
+Well, we use both and we can tell you Digital Ocean is 10 times easier to use.
+Our Digital Ocean droplets have been running reliably for months without the need to reboot.
-When I have a question/problem, their customer support staff usually gets back to me within an hour.
+When we have a question/problem, their customer support staff usually gets back to us within an hour.
-What more can I (and you) ask for?
+What more can we ask for?

 You have nothing to lose.
 [Sign up with Digital Ocean now](https://m.do.co/c/841d01dfa2fb).  <img src="/img/tendollaroff.gif">